February – second month of the year

-February is the second month of the year in the Julian and Gregorian calendars and is the only month that has fewer than 30 days.
+February is the second month of the year in both the Gregorian calendar and its predecessor, the Julian Calendar and is the only month that has less than 30 days.
 It was named after the Latin word februum, which means purification because the month was a time for purification.

 - Middle English - Februarius

 - Latin name - Februarius mensis - Month of Februa

 - Latin - dies februatus - Day of Purification

 - Old English - Solmonath - mud month

 The old Roman calendar considered winter a monthless period, thus it only consisted of 10 months.
 The month of February was added, along with January around 700 BCE by Numa Pompilius so that the calendar would equal a standard lunar year of 355 days.
 February became the second month of the year around 450 BCE, although it was originally the last month of the year in the old Roman calendar.

 February was shortened to either 23 or 24 days at certain intervals in the Roman calendar, in which a 27 day intercalary month was inserted after February to realign the year with the seasons.
 During the Julian calendar reform, the intercalary month was abolished and leap years were added every fourth year thus February gained a 29th day in leap years.